antonisdim/haystac/docs/index.rst

 Database building modes
 -----------------------

-For the complete construction of a database, sequences need to be downloaded and subseqeuently indexed.
+For the complete construction of a database, sequences need to be downloaded and subsequently indexed.
 The default mode of the module `haystack database` is `build`, which downloads and indexes all the sequences that have been requested by the user.
 If a user would like to just download the sequences and index them later it is possible to do so, by specifying the flag `haystack database --mode fetch`, to download the sequences first and then execute `haystack database --mode index` in order to perform the indexing.
 If mode `fetch` is run first the mode `index` should be run subsequently, and not mode `build`, otherwise an error will be raised.
 If the user would like to build the database in one step then mode `build` is the correct choice.